bsssshhhhhhh/abv-calculator/README.md

 # Alcohol by Volume Calculator

 Because I make a lot of alcohol and I'm tired of having to do these calculations by hand

+## Isn't it overkill to use vue for this?

+Yes